 Not included: Government added VAT tax

 Not included: Transportation to Abaco Island, flies, rods reels, guides and staff gratuities.
-We do have back up equipment as well as limited equipment for sale at the lodge fly shop.
+We do have back up equipment as well as limited equipment for sale at the lodge fly fishing shop.

 What to bring.

-A valid passport that does not expire within six months
+For your Bahamas fishing adventure bring a valid passport that does not expire within six months

 We suggest you bring all fishing equipment, flies, rods, reels, lines, leaders and tippet and of course sun glasses.
 Flats booties and hats